 We also know that Shazam! follows Aquaman, seeing as Billy Batson and best friend Freddy are aware of the events of the underwater movie – they’ve even bought the t-shirt.

-Right now we’re not sure whether The Batman, the latest take on the Caped Crusader will exist in the wider DCEU continuity.
-But seeing as The Batman stars Robert Pattinson as Bruce Wayne, while an older Ben Affleck incarnation already exists in the DCEU, we suspect that Matt Reeves’ movie will exist as a separate entity.
+The Batman, the latest take on the Caped Crusader will not exist in the wider DCEU continuity.
 Though with The Flash reportedly bringing Tim Burton’s Batman star Michael Keaton back as an older incarnation of the Dark Knight, don’t be surprised if the contradictions are explained away as part of some kind of DC multiverse.

 The DCEU movies ranked: from best to worst